UplandJacob/Upland-HA-Addons/eag-relay/README.md

 ## About
 Run and Eaglerctaft relay server from Home Assistant, allowing players connected to the same relay to join each other's shared worlds.

-[Coturn](https://github.com/coturn/coturn) turn/stun server required because the external ones are either garbage or dead.
+[Coturn](https://github.com/coturn/coturn) turn/stun server required because the external ones are either garbage or dead. (install Coturn addon below)

 Eaglercraft created by lax1dude and ayunami2000.
 The Eaglercraft relay files can be found [here](https://git.eaglercraft.rip/eaglercraft/eaglercraft-builds/src/branch/main/Eaglercraft_SharedWorldRelay)